alanbarnett/ptheme/README.md

 `prompt_alan.sh` file sources `utils.sh`, which includes a few functions for managing your prompt from the command line.
 See *other goodies for more info).
-The things in `prompt.sh` are only run once, where the things in the `PROMPT_COMMAND` variable are run for every time you get a new prompt.
+The things in `prompt.sh` are only run once, where the things in the `PROMPT_COMMAND` variable are run every time you get a new prompt.

 Additional themes should be placed in the base/themes folder.
 The included themes place all used scripts inside the base/bin folder, and locally set the